OpenImageAnalysisGroup/MCCCS/mcccs_docs/docs/app_exp.md

 |A2|8|31|530 x 565|
 |A3|9|27|2448 x 2048|

-* Table 2: Overview about runtimes in sconds s, single = 1 cpu, half = 4 cpu, multi = 8 cpu units in use for parallel job processing (including virtual cpus).
+* Table 2: Overview about runtimes of the segmentation examples in sconds s, single = 1 cpu, half = 4 cpu, multi = 8 cpu units in use for parallel job processing (including virtual cpus).
 Thus of the heavily parallelization of the single commands the execution of parallel jobs shows the biggest effect during the model training.

 | |Training s (m)|Prediction s (m)
 |-----------|--------------|----------------|